arshadiqbal0612/social-media/README.md

 # Social media Application

 ## Description:
-I've developed a dynamic social media platform,
-Where users can effortlessly follow and unfollow, Engage with content by liking and posting photos,
-And seamlessly connect with posts from those they follow.
+On our social media platform, users can post photos and engage with content by liking posts.
+Additionally, users can follow and unfollow others seamlessly, and connect with posts from those they follow,

 ## Features:
  `User registration`: Implemented a seamless registration process for new users.\